Skip to Main Content

 • Safe Drinking Water Act (SDWA): regulates public drinking water supply and systems, as well as the construction, operation, permitting and closure of underground injection wells.

-• Clean Air Act (CAA): regulates air quality and air pollution from stationary and mobile sources.
+• Clean Air Act (CAA): regulates air quality and air pollution from both stationary sources (like factories) and mobile sources (like vehicles).

 • Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA): establishes a framework for the investigation and clean-up of contaminated properties, and a cost recovery framework to allocate liability to potentially responsible parties.